-The Internet has truly enabled the information age and has revolutionized many aspects of our daily lives already.
-Next is the reformation of the foundations of universities.
+For several years now, the higher education sector is discussing the changes that the information age has and will have on transforming the foundations of universities.
 Massive Open Online Courses (MOOCs) are cheaper, operate at large scale, and provide location-independent education.
 MOOCs also allow students to be more flexible to learn at their own optimal pace and time.
 Critics ask what the future of universities will look like in the face of this global online revolution, in particular with respect to the raising cost of higher education?

 The Problem of the Higher-Education Industry

 Today universities provide to the student: (1) detailed knowledge of a particular subject area, and (2) an accredited certificate.
 Online courses, on the other hand, have the potential to provide more inspiring, more career-oriented and more specialized knowledge—compared to already overworked academics.
-Furthermore, it will only be a matter of time until they issue accredited papers.
-In fact, some institutions already do so.
-For example, Stanford, MITx, etc., use this opportunity of MOOCs for marketing purposes and it's possible to obtain a certificate from those institutions online.
+Some institutions already offer accredited certificates, and it will only be a matter of time until industry recognize those certificates as job qualifications.